xgp/sql2java/README.md

 - The CodeWriter and Database classes are messy and fragile.
 Port to use SchemaCrawler <http://schemacrawler.sourceforge.net/>
 - Transactions?
 - Do something with foreign key mappings that is sane against bad definitions?
 - Move the properties defined in the file into the Maven plugin definition.
+Allow a list of tables to be specified for generation.

 ### Using: ###
 To try it out, copy src/test/config/test.properties into your project and edit to reflect your databases's properties.